Nodes

 - A node instance owns runtime identity and configuration.

-runmust always return the node output namespace.- Node instances, not node classes, are assigned to phases.
+updatemust always return the node state namespace.- Node instances, not node classes, are assigned to phases.

 - Bare input annotations create unconnected inputs.

-- Bare output annotations create outputs without initial values.
+- Bare state variable annotations create state variables without initial values.

 - Class-level references must resolve to exactly one producer.